reid23/yet-another-pompfen-store/docs/build-your-own.md

 1. cut a 24cm length of tape, and round one corner (like a 5-10mm radius)
 2. on the long side without the rounded corner, cut evenly spaced slits about 1cm down from the edge, spaced 10-15mm apart.
 The actual length of the slits isn't super important, but try to make them all about the same length, and ensure there's at least an inch of tape remaining unslitted.
-3. put the `tip_epp` and `tip_thread_m` assembly onto the end of the blade foam.
+3. put the `tip_epp_axial` and `tip_thread_m` assembly onto the end of the blade foam.
 The `tip_thread_m` will make this a little hard because it has to squish the blade foam out of the way.
 This is okay.
 4. Starting with the end of the tape without the rounded corner, apply the tape in a loop around the blade, connecting the EPP and blade.
 The slitted part should be above the EPP, with the ends of the slits aligning with the top edge of the EPP.
 When doing this, push the EPP into the blade so that there's no gap between the two when they're taped together.
 5. Starting with the same side you started taping on, fold each tab of the tape down onto the EPP, pushing the EPP down as you do to apply axial preload (ie, along the axis of the weapon).